New Lenox resident loses almost $13,000 over phishing email scam

 Scammers will send an “unexpected email or text message that looks like it’s from a company you know or trust, like a bank or credit card or utility company,” according to the Federal Trade Commission.

-The suspicious emails and texts will also claim people are eligible for government funds or coupons.
+The suspicious emails and texts also will claim that people are eligible for government funds or coupons.